SWEN900072021/Resources/project/2021/project_description.md

 ## Use of Code Repositories and Collaborative Tools

 For this project, we will adopt GitHub Classroom.
-Your team will be created by the teaching team and will be available here:[view](https://github.com/SWEN900072021) (you’ll be able to access this space once you receive our invitation in Week 2).
+Your team will be created by the teaching team and will be available
+here: [view](https://github.com/SWEN900072021) (you’ll be able to access this space once you receive our invitation in Week 2).
 After that, you’ll be able to create your private repositories. **Your repository must be kept as private**.

 Once your team and repository are created, we strongly encourage you to explore the Discussions and the Projects tab